Gravitational waves from conformal symmetry breaking: Physics of symmetry breaking

 To find the nucleation rate and the bubble profiles one needs to find the so-called bounce solution and the three-dimensional Euclidean action of this solution, $S_3(T)$.
-This part of the analysis is relegated to an external programme AnyBubble~\cite{Masoumi:2017} therefore we do not present the details of this issue here.
+This part of the analysis is relegated to an external programme AnyBubble~\cite{Masoumi:2017}.
+Once the Euclidean action is known, the nucleation rate can be computed as\footnote{This formula assumes classical bubbles, better accuracy can be obtained by taking into account quantum effects in the exponential prefactor~\cite{Baacke:1993, Baacke:1995, Baacke:1995-2, Kripfganz:1994, Kripfganz:1995}, this is, however, beyond the scope of the present paper.}